python-adaptive/paper/paper.md

 The point suggestion step happens in a single sequential process while the function executions can be in parallel.
 This means that to benefit from an adaptive sampling algorithm, that the time it takes to suggest a new point $t_\textrm{suggest}$ must be much smaller than the average function execution time $t_f$ over the number of parallel workers $N$: $t_f / N \gg t_\textrm{suggest}$.
 Extremely fast functions can be calculated on a dense grid, and extremely slow functions might benefit from full-scale Bayesian optimization where $t_\textrm{suggest}$ is large.
-We are interested in an intermediate case, when one may not fully run a fitting of all available data at each step, still a large class of functions is inside the right regime for adaptive sampling to be beneficial.
+We are interested in an intermediate case, when one may not fully run a fitting of all available data at each step; still, a large class of functions is inside the right regime for adaptive sampling to be beneficial.

 #### We propose to use a local loss function as a criterion for choosing the next point.
 Because we aim to keep the suggestion time $t_\textrm{suggest}$ small, we propose to use a priority queue where we are keeping track of the subdomains containing candidate points (intervals in 1D.)
 As we may not recompute this priority queue each time a new point is evaluated, only a fraction of the points can be updated.
 That means that whatever priority we set to the points, it needs to be local.
-We call this priority of each subdomain the loss, and it is determined only by the function values of the points inside that subdomain and optionally of its neighbouring subdomains.
+We call this priority of each subdomain the loss, and it is determined only by the function values of the points inside that subdomain and optionally of its neighboring subdomains.
 The loss then serves as a criterion for choosing the next point by virtue of choosing a new candidate point inside the subdomain with the maximum loss.
 This means that upon adding new data points, only the intervals near the new point needs to have their loss value updated.
 Due to the local nature of this algorithm and the sparsity of space in higher dimensions, we will suffer from the curse of dimensionality.
-The algorithm therefore works best in low dimensional space; typically calculations that can reasonably be plotted, so with 1, 2, or 3 degrees of freedom.
+The algorithm, therefore, works best in low dimensional space; typically calculations that can reasonably be plotted, so with 1, 2, or 3 degrees of freedom.

 The algorithm can be summarized as follows, where `f` is the function to evaluate, `loss` is the loss function, and `heap_push`, `head_pop` and `heap_max` are functions for manipulating a max-heap.